Charles Guth lived a remarkable life of both controversy and success in the early 20th century soda industry.

 His gambit would require deft handling in pivoting a company with two bankruptcies under its belt toward profitability.

-Fortunately Guth's prior experience ascending the corporate ladder in candy and soda distribution equipped him for the challenge of transforming Pepsi's fortunes.
+Guth's prior experience moving up the corporate ladder in the candy biz, would surely help him in transforming Pepsi's fortunes.

 Guth moved swiftly to revitalize the failing soda company through an updated recipe and revised pricing model aimed at making its drinks more appealing and affordable to Depression-era consumers.